 U.S. housing finance is based on a complex system of risk transfer among homeowners, insurers, lenders, servicers, GSEs, government entities, and private investors.
 The increase in climate related property losses threatens the stability of the system.
 While mortgages have 15 to 30-year terms, insurance products typically have annual renewals.
-There has been little focus on the risks associated with this mismatch.
+There has been little focus on the risks associated with this duration mismatch.
 In this session, Andy Davidson presents a comprehensive view of the overall structure and risk interaction between all parties in housing finance, showing the impact of how the withdrawal or diminishment of one party reverberates throughout the system.
 Since the crisis of 2007/2008, policymakers have gone to great lengths to limit risky mortgage products that destabilized the originate-to-distribute housing finance model.
 Yet the rising cost and reduced availability of property & casualty insurance has not been addressed.
-This session lays the foundation of the event and exposes the gaps and challenges in addressing climate risk.
+This session lays the foundation of the event and exposes the gaps and challenges in addressing the climate risk inherent in the US housing ecosphere.